Equal Pay Registration Certificate (EPRC) - FAQS

 In the EPRC portal:

-1. Import or upload a list of all employees during the calendar year immediately preceding your application due date separated by gender, race, and ethnicity categories as reported to in the most recently filed EEO-1 in a text-searchable, sortable Microsoft Excel file or comma-separated values file format, as well as any other information required by IDOL (a sample template for wage data can be found at Equal Pay Registration Certificate Template (XLS).
+a) Import or upload a list of all employees during the calendar year immediately preceding your application due date separated by gender, race, and ethnicity categories as reported to in the most recently filed EEO-1 in a text-searchable, sortable Microsoft Excel file or comma-separated values file format, as well as any other information required by IDOL (a sample template for wage data can be found at Equal Pay Registration Certificate Template (XLS).

-2. The business may provide any other information it believes is relevant to explain any pay disparities amongst its employees by uploading a document containing the relevant information AND listing which employees the information applies to in the document section of the portal.
+b) The business may provide any other information it believes is relevant to explain any pay disparities amongst its employees by uploading a document containing the relevant information AND listing which employees the information applies to in the document section of the portal.

-3. Up load the Equal Pay Compliance Statement found at Compliance Statement Template signed by a corporate officer, legal counsel, or authorized agent of the business.
+c) Upload the Equal Pay Compliance Statement found at Compliance Statement Template signed by a corporate officer, legal counsel, or authorized agent of the business.

-4. If you are completing a recertification, you are not required to upload a copy of any EEO-1 report you filed with the Federal EEOC.
+d) If you are completing a recertification, you are not required to upload a copy of any EEO-1 report you filed with the Federal EEOC.
 If your business is completing an original application for an Original Notice of Deadline date of January 1, 2023 or later, you are not required to upload a copy of any EEO-1 report.
-If your business is completing an original application for an Original Notice of Deadline date prior to January 1, 2023, you are required to upload the EEO-1 statement you filed in the year 2021 with the Federal Equal Employment Opportunity Commission.; and
+If your business is completing an original application for an Original Notice of Deadline date prior to January 1, 2023, you are required to upload the EEO-1 statement you filed in the year 2021 with the Federal Equal Employment Opportunity Commission; and

-5. Submit your filing fee (The fee must be paid by electronic payment using any major credit or debit card within the portal at the end of the application process).
+e) Submit your filing fee (The fee must be paid by electronic payment using any major credit or debit card within the portal at the end of the application process).

 A flow chart of the EPRC application process can be found at Equal Pay Registration Certificate Process Flowchart